AaspiralMoon/WiSeR_Cluster/README.md

 <details>
   <summary>Setup</summary>

-  Please follow the following instructions to prepare your desktop.
+  Please follow the instructions to prepare your desktop.
 Skip this step if the setup is already done.
 ## Prepare your operating system (OS)
 - Ubuntu20.04 LTS